Azure-Lazuline/azures-adjustments/README.md

 - Traders don't reset your "compare mode" setting when switching between different items.

-- Adds an option to swap between *all* quests on the sidebar instead of just ones marked as a favorite.
+- Added an option to swap between *all* quests on the sidebar instead of just ones marked as a favorite.

 - The sandbag (Baggy-kun) at the First Scholars HQ gives SP when hit.
 What kind of guild has a non-functional training dummy?